 - There are no denominations in the kingdom.
 Establishing community means realizing God’s house is big enough for doctrinal differences that do not deny the foundational principles of the faith.
 While we understand total unity of spirit and oneness of mind is the goal, we also acknowledge we are still hampered in our fleshly condition.
 Therefore, until we reach the goal grace and love must prevail over “straining on the gnats” of doctrine.

 - Any Christian community needs to maintain both interior [discipleship/spiritual gift formation] and exterior [service and evangelism] focus.
 LHC Centers provide elements that make continual opportunities for both possible.

 - We believe we are living in times that represent the “beginning of sorrows” (Matt.
-24).
-His people will need to come together in community to not only survive but thrive through the trials coming upon us.
+24) where not only nations will be clashing, but “realm” [kingdom] will be arising against realm with unprecedented power!
+His people will need to come together in community to not only survive, but thrive, through the trials coming upon us.